vault27/Foundation/paloalto.md

 Update types:

-- Apps and threats
+- Apps and threats - monthly
-- Antivirus
+- Antivirus - every 24 hours
 - URL filtering
-- Wildfire
+- Wildfire - evry 5 minutes - You can set the firewall to check for new updates as frequently as every minute to ensure that the firewall retrieves the latest WildFire signatures within a minute of availability - only with Wildfire subscription
-- GlobalProtect Clientless VPN
+- GlobalProtect Clientless VPN - new and updated application signatures to enable Clientless VPN access to common web applications from the GlobalProtect portal
-- Global protect Data file
+- Global protect Data file - Contains the vendor-specific information for defining and evaluating host information profile (HIP) data returned by GlobalProtect apps.
+You must have a GlobalProtect gateway subscription in order to receive these updates.
+In addition, you must create a schedule for these updates before GlobalProtect will function
 - Device Dictionary
 - WF-Private